GiridharRNair/SierpinskiTriangleViewer/README.md

 ## Running The Program (Double Click Alternative)

-Download SierpinskiTriangle.jar from this repository. <br/>
+Download SierpinskiTriangle.jar from this repository's releases. <br/>
 Make sure you have Java installed.
 To check, open terminal and type "java -version".<br/>
 ```bash
 java -version